ceexon/angular-movie-db/README.md

         $ yarn || npm install

-3. Create a .env and add your moviedb API Key.
+3. check your src/app/environments folder
+    - rename emv.example.ts to env.ts
+    - replace the variables with your exact variable names
+    - save the file and your good to go

 4. start the server